-A. When the landlord has notified a tenant of the amount of a rent increase that exceeds the allowable annual adjustment, as provided in Section 10 of this Policy, the landlord shall inform the tenant that the tenant must advise the landlord within 30 days whether or not the tenant intends to pay the rent increase when the improvement work is completed.
-If the tenant has advised the landlord that the tenant does not intend to pay the rent increase when the improvement work is completed or if the tenant has not advised the landlord within 30 days one way or the other, the landlord may, when the improvement work is completed, take action to terminate the tenancy but is required to provide relocation assistance to the tenant as provided in the City's Rent Stabilization and Other Tenant Protection Ordinance (Section 6-90.130, Santa Rosa Municipal Code).
+A. When the landlord has notified a tenant of the amount of a rent increase that exceeds the allowable annual adjustment, as provided in Section 10 of this Policy, the landlord shall-must also inform the tenant that the tenant must advise the landlord within 30 days whether or not the tenant intends to remain in the rental unit and pay the rent increase when the improvement work is completed.
+If the tenant has advised the landlord that the tenant does not intend to remain in the rental unit and pay the rent increase when the improvement work is not advised the landlord within 30 days one way or the other, the landlord may, when the improvement work is completed, take action to terminate the tenancy but is required to provide relocation assistance to the tenant as provided in the City's Rent Stabilization and Other Tenant Protection Ordinance (Section 6-90.130, Santa Rosa Municipal Code).